jefflinse/melatonin/golden/README.md

 Generally speaking, [golden files](https://softwareengineering.stackexchange.com/a/358792) contain the expected output of a program or process being tested.
 They are especially useful if your expected output is lengthy or complex.

-itest uses a very simple golden file format to specify the expected status code, headers, and body content of a test result:
+melatonin uses a very simple golden file format to specify the expected status code, headers, and body content of a test result:

 ```
 200